 - Bari segway tour – a fun way of exploring the city.

-Finally, continue reading to discover the best things to do in Bari.
+Finally, continue reading to discover what to do in Bari.

 13 Great Things To Do In Bari